Education Studies: BA (Hons) Full Time (Top-up)

 The Professional Certificate in Education (PCE) at Nescot is a full time (Pre-Service) one year course validated by the University of Greenwich.
 This course is meant to provide individuals with a professional teaching qualification, in particular those without a degree but having a professional or vocational competency qualification at Level 3 or above and who would like to teach students aged 14 years or older learners.

-Professional Certificate in Education (FE and Skills Sector) - Part Time
+Professional Certificate in Education - Part Time

 The Professional Certificate in Education (PCE) at Nescot is a two-year part-time course leading to a recognised level 5 teaching qualification, validated by the University of Greenwich.
 With a further year’s study, it can lead to a Top-up BA(hons) in Education Studies.